Roof Replacement Cost What to Expect in Australia

 Energy efficiency

 Your roof plays a critical role in your home’s energy efficiency.
 A well-maintained roof can reflect heat away in the summer and keep your home cool.
 In the winter, a good roof will help prevent heat from radiating away.
 This can significantly benefit you by saving money on your energy bill.
 Using air conditioning less will also reduce your carbon footprint.
-The roof replacement cost may be more upfront, but the long-term savings can justify it.
+The cost may be more upfront, but the long-term savings can justify it.
+Roof ventilation upgrades are essential for moisture management.

 Future plans